 Where to eat in Downtown Brooklyn

 Ample Hills Creamery – for ice cream

 Head to Ample Hills Creamer for ice cream in a pretzel-, gluten-free-, chocolate chip- or M&M-cone.
 Try ‘It Came From Gowanus’, the saltiest chocolatiest, most orange-scented, brownie- and hazelnut-packed ice cream.
 If you need a reason to traipse across the bridge to Brooklyn, here it is.

 Museum of Food and Drink – for a spot of culture

 It’s no accident that the Museum of Food and Drink is based in Brooklyn.
 What started life as a nomadic exhibition travelling around New York with a cereal-puffing machine to educate the public about contemporary food issues found its permanent home in an old warehouse in Williamsburg at the end of 2015.
 “There are so many established food cultures here, from Italian restaurants to Polish to Dominican,” founder Peter Kim explains.
 “Brooklyn is a microcosm of New York.”

-Written by Lucy Gillmore
+Written by Alex Crossley and Lucy Gillmore